ggarcia453/Videogame/README.md

 ## main.cpp
 The main driver code for the program.

+## Test Folder
+Code related to background tests I developed.
+These help ensure all of the parts are working properly.

 # Future Plans
 1. Items to grab on maze to advance levels.
 2. Future levels